 Overweight and obesity can increase risk of cardiovascular disease, stroke, type 2 diabetes, kidney disease, and a number of cancers.

 Overweight and obesity is a leading contributor to chronic disease burden.
-This includes:

 54% of type 2 diabetes burden